TRPV1: TRPV1 and neuroinflammation

-The interplay between neurons and immune cells is a well-known phenomenon.
-TRPV1 plays its role in neuroinflammation, being expressed both in neurons and in immune cells.
-Significant importance should be paid to the confirmed expression of TRPV1 in microglia and astrocytes, cells found close to neurons.
-The neuro-immune axis is the place of production of neuroinflammatory molecules and receptors that interplay between the two systems and ensure a complex response to external stimuli (or to the body's own pathologies).
-Studying TRPV1's involvement in neuroinflammation has a great therapeutical significance for the future.
+The interplay between neurons and immune cells (also known as the neuro-immune axis) is a well-known phenomenon.
+TRPV1 plays its role in neuroinflammation, being expressed both in neurons, microglia, and astrocytes.
+Studying TRPV1's involvement in neuroinflammation has potential therapeutical significance.

 Cutaneus neurons expressing TRPV1 and dendritic cells were found to be located close to each other.
 Activation of TRPV1 channels in neurons is associated with subsequent production of interleukin 23 (IL-23) by dendritic cells and further production of IL-17 by T cells.
 These interleukins are important for host defence against pathogenic fungi (such as Candida albicans) and bacteria (such as Staphylococcus aureus), thus TRPV1's activation can lead to better defence against these pathogens, thanks to the neuro-immune axis.

 TRPV1 is said to contribute to autophagy of microglia via its Ca^{2+}-signalling, which leads to mitochondria-induced cell death.
 The TRPV1 channel also influences microglia-induced inflammation.
 Migration and chemotaxis of microglia and astrocytes seems to be affected by TRPV1's interaction with the cytoskeleton and Ca^{2+}-signalling.
 TRPV1 is therefore involved in the neuro-immune axis via its function in microglia as well.

 TRPV1 was shown to have protective effect in neurologic disorders such as Huntington's disease, vascular dementia, and Parkinson's disease.
 However, its precise function needs to be further explored.